 Skip to main content

-Free CSS Clip Path Generator: Polygon, Inset, Circle & Ellipse
+CSS Clip Path Generator — Polygon, Inset, Circle & Ellipse

-Build any non-rectangular shape with CSS `clip-path` — triangles, hexagons, stars, arrows, chevrons, circles, and ellipses.
-Editable vertex coordinates, live preview, ten curated presets, Tailwind v4 export.
-100% client-side.
+Generate a CSS clip-path value for any non-rectangular shape — triangles, hexagons, stars, arrows, chevrons, circles, and ellipses.
+Edit exact vertex coordinates, see a live preview, start from ten presets, and copy CSS, Tailwind v4, or SCSS.
+Free and 100% client-side.

 Vertices (3)